-Red blood cells contain various antigens in its surface.
-RBC containing antigen A, B, and AB in its surface are designated as blood group A, B and AB respectively.
-Blood group ‘O’ do not contain both antigen ‘A’ and antigen ‘B’ in its surface.
-These blood group antigens are carbohydrate molecule.
+Red blood cells contain various antigens on their surface.
+RBC containing antigens A, B, and AB on its surface are designated as blood groups A, B, and AB respectively.
+Blood group ‘O’ does not contain both antigen ‘A’ and antigen ‘B’ on its surface.
+These blood group antigens are carbohydrate molecules.
 Our immune system usually makes IgM class of antibodies against carbohydrate antigen (as it gets no sufficient signals for class switching).
-These IgM antibodies (which are pentameric in nature) can bind specific antigens present in the surface of RBCs and can agglutinate RBC.
+These IgM antibodies (which are pentameric in nature) can bind specific antigens present on the surface of RBCs and can agglutinate RBC.
 So antibodies against ABO blood group antigens are called complete antibodies.

-RBC also contains another antigen in its surface, which is called ‘Rh’ antigen.
+RBC also contains another antigen on its surface, which is called the ‘Rh’ antigen.
 Rh antigens are protein in nature.
-When a person lacking Rh antigen (e.g. having negative blood group) is exposed to Rh antigen (during blood transfusion or mother during delivery of children having positive blood group), his/her immune system makes antibodies against Rh antigen.
-As this Rh antigen is protein, its exposure generates IgG (class switching occurs).
+When a person lacking Rh antigen (e.g. having a negative blood group) is exposed to Rh antigen (during a blood transfusion or mother during delivery of children having a positive blood group), his/her immune system makes antibodies against Rh antigen.
+As this Rh antigen is a protein, its exposure generates IgG (class switching occurs).

-IgG antibodies thus formed bind specifically to the Rh antigens present in the surface of RBCs but they become unable to agglutinate RBCs (there is no cross-linking or clumping) perhaps due to the presence of insufficient antigenic determinants (epitope) on the RBCs to permit the antibody to overcome normal electrostatic repulsion that exists among RBCs and/or because of the inherent property of IgG (It is present in blood as monomeric form).
+IgG antibodies thus formed bind specifically to the Rh antigens present on the surface of RBCs but they become unable to agglutinate RBCs (there is no cross-linking or clumping) perhaps due to the presence of insufficient antigenic determinants (epitope) on the RBCs to permit the antibody to overcome normal electrostatic repulsion that exists among RBCs and/or because of the inherent property of IgG (monomeric form).
 So, the antibodies formed against Rh antigens are called incomplete antibodies.